Don't miss out on new posts! Sign up for the Newsletter here:

 The good news is even if you have a non-licensed version, non-PVE enterprise installation that is not a paid version, you can still retrieve software upgrades on your non-enterprise version to update Proxmox.

-Like all other Linux distributions, upgrades and updates pull from a repository.
+Like all other Linux distributions, upgrades and updates pull from a repository for update content.
 Proxmox VE by default is geared towards production use, and the update and upgrade repositories are pointed to the enterprise repository locations accordingly.

 Default Proxmox VE upgrade settings